Medicine's Biggest Blind Spot

 All of these patients have been trapped by medicine’s biggest blind spot: our lack of knowledge about how women’s bodies work.

 The truth is we don’t fully understand how female bodies differ from males for many common diseases and medicines.
 That means that over half of the population in the U.S. is experiencing a lower standard of health care than the rest.
 Diagnosis is a complex process involving many steps and people.
 Missing valuable information makes it that much harder.
-Mark Graber, MD FACP — and the founder and Chief Medical Officer of the Society to Improve Diagnosis in Medicine (SIDM) — likes to remind us there are only a few hundred symptoms but over 10 thousand diseases.
+Mark Graber, MD FACP — and the founder and President Emeritus of the Society to Improve Diagnosis in Medicine (SIDM) — likes to remind us there are only a few hundred symptoms but over 10 thousand diseases.

 If you’re a woman, chances are you’re nodding your head.
 You may have your own story about feeling let down at your last doctor’s visit.
 If you’re a man, you might be rolling your eyes but the weight of evidence bears it out.